hectarek/DoneWithIt/README.md

 You will need useDeviceOrientation to get an object that will tell you if the device is in portrait of landscape.

 ## Flexbox

+flex: 1; will take up the entire available space on the screen

+Another caveat is that the default flex direction is column, not row.